 The Thrift Savings Plan (TSP) is a way for federal employees to secure their financial security after retirement.
 Your participation in a TSP means saving part of your income through automated payroll deductions.
 Often, people commit mistakes that can get in the way of maximizing their TSP—for example, basing your TSP funds on past performance, placing 100 percent of your money in only one type of funds, and more.

-For your sake and your future financial security, follow these simple strategies to maximize your TSP:
+For your sake and your future financial security, follow these simple strategies to maximize your Thrift Savings Plan:

 1. Contribute At Least Five Percent